 Mitigating disruption through robotic innovation was key to the development of the third component of the extension.
-With so much remote work being undertaken in 2020, there was a view that robotics and Al could assist industries that were essential but reliant on humans, such as chemistry or medical laboratories.
+With so much remote work being undertaken in 2020, there was a view that robotics and AI could assist industries that were essential but reliant on humans, such as chemistry or medical laboratories.
 One example of this is the ARC - Autonomous Research Continuity - project, which saw Arctoris Limited, Peak Analysis and Automation Limited expand their proprietary robotic and computational methods already used to deliver fully automated drug research for other life sciences applications.
-The funding allowed them to pursue this research and offer increasingly automated nation-wide support for life sciences research to be undertaken even in complex circumstances.
-The utilisation of this technology has the potential to mitigate risks in future pandemics, making the sector more resilient, but also opening up new opportunities for research and collaboration.
+The funding allowed them to pursue this research and offer increasingly automated nationwide support for life sciences research activity.
+Removing the human from this, increases accuracy, and allows for remote research to be undertaken even in complex circumstances.
+The utilisation of this technology has the potential to mitigate risksin future pandemics, making the sector more resilient, but also opening up new opportunities for research and collaboration.

-3.3.2 Projects key indicators
+3.3.2 - Projects key indicators